 by Rosemarie Adcock

-The large painting by Rosemarie Adcock is a depiction of the resurrection of the dead at the Second Coming of Jesus.
-The figures are reading the Scripture themselves, as if to discover why they're awake again, with the central figure of the woman in 1940's era clothing celebrating as she ponders it all.
+The painting is a depiction of the first mention in the Bible of the resurrection, which Jesus would teach during His life, although no one really grasped what He was saying.
+The figures are reading the Scripture themselves, as if to discover why they're awake again.
 The flowers are Bird of Paradise and Easter Lilies in full bloom.
-The two dancing, rejoicing figures in the back carry sheaves of wheat, often used as symbols to describe the Lord's gathering of His people.
+The two dancing, rejoicing figures in the back are carrying sheaves of wheat, often used as symbols to describe the Lord's gathering of His people.